 SmileDirectClub Drawbacks

-- SmileDirectClub has a below-average track record for service quality and customer support.
+- SmileDirectClub has received some negative feedback about their customer support.
 Online reviews warn of long delivery delays and inconsistent communication when issues arise during treatment.

 - SmileDirectClub once had a manufacturing partnership with Invisalign, but since that partnership dissolved, they’ve been producing their aligners in-house.